jldec/agents-chat/README.md

 - It depends on Vercel's AI SDK for model portabilty, message types, streaming, and tool calling.
 - useChat and useAgentChat result in tight coupling between Agents and UI.
 - The design for AI chat assumes single-agent, single-user.
-- Support for RSC server-rendering is lacking.
+- RSC support in Vercel's AI SDK is [limited](https://ai-sdk.dev/docs/ai-sdk-rsc/migrating-to-ui).

 **OpenAI Agents SDK**
 - OpenAI Agents SDK is less mature and focuses on model APIs, not UI integration.
-- It supports realtime, handoffs, and subagents - not used in this project yet.
+- It offers APIs for realtime, handoffs, and subagents - not used in this project yet.
-- It still requires patches to run in workerd.
+- It currently requires [patches](https://github.com/jldec/agents-chat/tree/main/patches) to run in workerd. (from [here](https://github.com/cloudflare/agents/tree/main/patches) 🙏 @threepointone)
-- The stateful Agent abstraction assumes long-running server processes.
+- The stateful Agent abstraction assumes long-running server processes with a single conversation per agent.

 **TinyBase:**
 - DB sync engines can improve UX with local-first client-side persistence.